appwallets/appwallets-ios-sdk/README.md

-appWallets-ios-sdk
+appwallets-ios-sdk
 =======================

-appWallets-ios-sdk see (http://www.appwallets.com/) for more information.
+appwallets-ios-sdk see (http://www.appwallets.com/) for more information.

 ##Requirements
 - iOS >= 5.0